Testing, Health and Safety

 Not necessarily.
 Ontario County will be managing all contact tracing protocols.
-If everyone in the class maintained their face coverings, it may not be necessary for everyone to quarantine.
+If everyone in the class maintained their face coverings and distancing, it may not be necessary for everyone to quarantine.

 If a student tests positive for COVID-19, can they return to their home to recover?